© Crown copyright 2018

-- business culture where companies will rarely respond to emails
+- a business culture where companies will rarely respond to emails

-- strong business case less important than being a trusted partner
+- a strong business case is less important than being a trusted partner

 Indonesia offers a lot of opportunities for British companies in a wide range of sectors.
-However, companies looking for a ‘quick win’ would be advised to look elsewhere.
+Companies looking for a ‘quick win’ would be advised to look elsewhere.

-Indonesia has the largest economy in south east Asia with nearly half of the region’s Gross Domestic Product (GDP).
-It is the only G20 member from south east Asia.
-It’s predicted to be in the top 7 largest economies in the world by 2030.
+Indonesia has the largest economy in south east Asia with nearly half of the region’s gross domestic product (GDP).
+5.3% GDP growth is expected in 2018.
+Indonesia is the only G20 member from south east Asia.

 Indonesia is the: